Unreal Estate Reviews

 Reviewers on Trustpilot and Google complain about hidden fees.
 Sellers say charges for making changes to listings blindsided them or when they had a delay submitting their paperwork.
 One user was surprised by a $350 standard fee at closing.
 Another complained that Unreal Estate hid that it takes a 0.5% share of the buyer's agent commission.

-Yelp and Trustpilot reviewers report varied experiences with customer service.
+Trustpilot reviewers report varied experiences with customer service.
 On one hand, customers say Unreal Estate agents were quick to respond by email or over the phone to address mistakes in an MLS listing.
 Customers also appreciate having a licensed broker involved in the deal to help with paperwork.

 Other reviewers say they experienced a lack of communication and follow-up from the Unreal Estate team, even once a property had gone under contract; some reviewers found this particularly frustrating in the evenings or over the weekends, which are popular times for offers and inquiries.

-Unreal Estate service quality
+Unreal Estate services

 • Each service plan gets your home listed on the MLS